Hamilton-Labs-Org/Electron-Publisher/README.md

 ## Getting Started

-1. Head over to the [Releases](https://github.com/hamilton-labs/Electron-Publisher/releases) section.
+1. Head over to the [Tagged Releases](https://github.com/hamilton-labs/Electron-Publisher/tags) section.
 2. Download the package relative to your system's architecture.
 3. Run it in your sandbox/vm/container if you don't trust me.
 (You have options)